ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 The default setting for the output file names uses ``rrfs`` for ``{domain}``.
 This may be overridden by the user in the ``config.sh`` settings.

-If users wish to modify the fields or levels that are output from the UPP, they will need to make modifications to file ``fv3lam.xml``, which resides in the UPP repository distributed with the UFS SRW Application.
-Specifically, if the code was cloned in the directory ``ufs-srweather-app``, the file will be located in ``ufs-srweather-app/src/UPP/parm``.
+If users wish to modify the fields or levels that are output from the UPP, they will need to make modifications to ``fv3lam.xml``, which resides in the UPP repository distributed with the UFS SRW Application.
+If the code was cloned into the directory ``ufs-srweather-app``, the file will be located in ``ufs-srweather-app/src/UPP/parm``.

 .. note::
    This process requires advanced knowledge of which fields can be output for the UFS Weather Model.